 Summer Olympics and Paralympic Games Jobs

-The world is now marching towards the 2016 Olympic Games in Rio de Janiero.
+The world is now marching towards the 2020 Olympic Games in Tokyo.

 The Summer Olympics are perhaps the most iconic of the Olympic games.
 Since the first summer games in Athens, Greece in 1896, the Winter, Paralympic and Youth games have been added, making the Summer Olympics the first and arguably the most popular of the Olympic games.

-The 2012 Summer Olympics and Paralympics (August 29 – Sept.
-9) were held in London.
-Since 1988, the Paralympics has been held in the same year and location as the Summer Olympics and so the 2012 Paralympics games were also held in London.
-This was the first year, however, where both events had been planned and executed simultaneously.
-In 2012, 26 Summer Olympic sports took place in 34 venues and 20 Paralympics sports were seen in 21 venues.
-More than 9 million tickets were sold and thousands of athletes that are set to compete.
+The 2016 Summer Olympics and Paralympics were held in Rio.
+Since 1988, the Paralympics has been held in the same year and location as the Summer Olympics and so the 2016 Paralympics games were also held in Rio.

-Click here to access the official webpage of the 2016 Summer and Paralympics Games to be held in Rio de Janiero.
+Click here to access the official webpage of the 2020 Summer and Paralympics Games to be held in Tokyo, Japan.

 Planning for the Summer Olympics can take as long as nine years because of all the planning, scheduling, raising money and organization an event of this magnitude entails.
-As such, London had been planning and preparing for the games for years, with plenty of work still to do.
-This means there are a wealth of jobs available for full time, part time, temporary and volunteer workers who want to be involved in the Summer Games.
+As such, Tokyo had been planning and preparing for the games for years, with plenty of work still to do.
+This means there are a wealth of jobs available for full-time, part-time, temporary and volunteer workers who want to be involved in the Summer Games.

 Summer Olympic and Paralympics Jobs